ryman1/keeweb-wiki/Electron-vs-WebView-vs-Native.md

-Electron is known to be less memory-efficient, here's a comparison between Electron, WebView, and Qt.
+Electron is known to be less memory-efficient, so here's a comparison between Electron, WebView, and Qt.
+This evaluation was made in October 2020.

 ### About memory in macOS